mattwarkentin/torontodown/inst/rstudio/templates/project/resources/README.md

 ### bib/

 Store your bibliography (as bibtex files) here.
+If it helps you stay organized, you may store your references in separate bib files, by chapter, perhaps.

 ### csl/

 Specific style files for bibliographies should be stored here.
-A good source for citation styles is https://github.com/citation-style-language/styles
+If you want to change the citation style, you can download the citation style language (CSL) format from this link: https://github.com/citation-style-language/styles

+Place the new CSL file in the csl/ directory and reference it in the index.Rmd YAML header.
+Citations are handled using pandoc-citeproc

 ### figures/ and data/